LHRK/Nanodisc-Builder/README.md

 ## 1) Lipid only ND with simple lipid composition

 Constructing 1D1 with POPC lipids.\
-Go into the directory called Example1\
+Go into the directory called Example1_simple_lipid_composition\
+All of the below commands are embedded in the COMMANDS_default script as well.\

 > conda activate ND_Builder